caseyg/awesome/TOPICS.md

 *   [n8n-io/n8n](https://github.com/n8n-io/n8n) - Fair-code workflow automation platform with native AI capabilities.
 Combine visual building with custom code, self-host or cloud, 400+ integrations.

 *   [public-apis/public-apis](https://github.com/public-apis/public-apis) - A collective list of free APIs

-## github-copilot

-*   [yuhattor/copilot-patterns](https://github.com/yuhattor/copilot-patterns) - This document is a compilation of best practices for AI-Native development, curated by our community.
-Discover useful tips and tricks for leveraging tools to improve your AI development process.

 ## githubcopilot